coopercenter/sol-tax-webapp/README.md

 # SolTax Web App
-This tool is meant for use by Virginia localities to help them decide which taxation strategy to use for solar generating facilities, either the new Revenue Share ordinance or the old M&T/Real Estate tax strategy.
+The tool is meant for use by Virginia localities to help them decide which taxation strategy to use for solar generating facilities, either the new Revenue Share ordinance or the old M&T/Real Estate tax strategy.
 The tool allows users to create different analyses of solar projects of various electric capacities and land sizes.
 It provides a user a detailed analysis of the expected revenues of a solar project under both tax options as well as a total summary of the revenues for all projects under both tax options.

 __SolTax Web App__: [https://solar-tax-webapp.azurewebsites.net/](https://solar-tax-webapp.azurewebsites.net/)